DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 operations of the black box of finance.

-However, some artists imagine the black box of finance as not merely the result of developments in and characteristics of algorithmic trading.
-The artistic engagement with trading algorithms of Femke Herregraven and Emma Charles points to the spectral condition of the black box of finance.
-This spectral relation lies therein that the black box of finance is portrayed as produced through a *synthesis* between a wide range of — seemingly oppositional — market actors and facets: past and present; visible and invisible; material and immaterial; regulators and operators; local and global; human and machine.
+However, some artists imagine the black box of finance as not merely the result of the development in, or and characteristics of, algorithmic trading.
+Femke Herregraven and Emma Charles's artistic engagement with trading algorithms points to the spectral condition of the black box of finance.
+In their work, this spectral relation emerges as the black box of finance is portrayed as produced having been through a *synthesis* between a wide range of — seemingly oppositional — market actors and facets: past and present; visible and invisible; material and immaterial; regulators and operators; local and global; human and machine.
 In their work, the spectral symbolizes the ambiguous relations that constitute the black box of finance which defy rationalization, systematization, and prediction.

-In their respective artworks, the spectral is figured by a flood, the suggestion of a ghost or hybrid in the black box of finance, and by God-like powers represented by a rapidly rotating column of wind inside of a trading room.
+Charles figures the spectral as a flood, the suggestion of a ghost or hybrid inhabiting black box of finance.
+Herregraven does so by the suggestion of God-like powers represented by a rapidly rotating column of wind inside of a trading room.
 As water and wind, the spectral is formless and makes its way through cracks and around obstacles.

-Herregraven and Charles reimagine the black box of finance as penetrable, changeable.
 A flood or a prodigious whirlwind can be described as interventions which, in the words of Jack Halberstam, ‘do not seek to make life better under the current conditions of exploitation and extraction, but \[try\] to figure out how to bring things to the point of collapse’.[^concl_1] Wind can break while water can crash into things.
-The spectral events in the work of Charles and Herregraven do not fix, mend or ameliorate anything, but rather momentarily tear the black box of finance apart.
+The spectral events in the work of Charles and Herregraven do not fix, mend or improve anything, but rather momentarily tear the black box of finance apart.
 Collapse and catastrophe are here imagined as conditions to change, and as manifestations of possibility.